Qabbout/Courizer/README.md

 # Courizer

-A Cross-platform Mobile Application that Organize your Courses' Images Automatically.
+Flutter application that Organize your Courses' Images Automatically.

 ## The Idea